lofcz/LlmTornado/README.md

 - Supports OpenAI-compatible API providers, such as KoboldCpp.
 - Improved Azure OpenAI integration.
 - Nullability annotations.
+- Calls are guaranteed not to throw, full response is included in the call result.
 - Actively maintained, [backed by a company I work for](https://www.scio.cz/).

 Features scheduled for open-sourcing: